codurance/site/_posts/2016-04-04-code-smells-part-II.md

 ## Change Preventers

 Oh boy!
-This kind of code smells are the ones you want really to avoid.
+This kind of code smells are the ones you really want to avoid.
 These are the ones that when you make a change in one place, you have to go basically throughout all your code making changes in other places too.
 So it's the nightmare that all of us want to avoid!

 #### Divergent Change

 This is the case when you find yourself changing the same class for several different reasons.
-This means that you are violating the separation of concerns, i.e the S on [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) - Sigle Responsibility principle.
+This means that you are violating the separation of concerns, i.e the S on [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) - Single Responsibility Principle.
 The refactoring technique applied here is **_Extract Class_** since you want to extract the different behaviours to different classes.

 #### Shotgun Surgery